sherlockblaze/blog/source/_posts/linux/how-linux-works/Devices.md

 - **of=file** The output file.
 The default is the standard output.
 - **bs=size** The block size. `dd` reads and writes this many bytes of data at a time.
 To abbreviate large chunks of data, you can use `b` and `k` to signify 512 and 1024 bytes, respectively.
 Therefore, the example above could read `bs=1k` instead of `bs=1024`.
 - **ibs=size, obs=size** The input and output block sizes.
 If you can use the same block size for both input and output, use the `bs` option; if not, use `ibs` and `obs` for input and output, respectively.
 - **count=num** The total number of blocks to copy.
-When working with a huge file -- or with a device that supplies an endless stream of data, such as `/dev/zero` -- you want `dd` to stop at a fixed point or you could waste a lot of disk space, CPU time or bouth.
+When working with a huge file -- or with a device that supplies an endless stream of data, such as `/dev/zero` -- you want `dd` to stop at a fixed point or you could waste a lot of disk space, CPU time or both.
 Use `count` with the `skip` parameter to copy a small piece from a large file or device.
 - **skip=num** Skip past the first num blocks in the input file or stream and do not copy them to the output.

 **WARNING**